lamyj/odil/documentation/installation/index.rst

 Note that the Python wrappers are required for the command-line application.

 When building the Python wrappers, the Python interpreter and libraries default to whatever version is invoked when running ``python`` from a terminal.
-On a system that has multiple versions of Python and multiple versions of Boost.Python, the required versions should be explicitely specified to avoid version mismatch at link-time, which yield errors at run-time.
+On a system that has multiple versions of Python and multiple versions of Boost.Python, the required versions should be explicitly specified to avoid version mismatch at link-time, which yield errors at run-time.
 The following CMake options control this behavior:

 - ``PYTHON_EXECUTABLE``: the Python interpreter that will be used when calling the main command-line application, ``odil``
 - ``PYTHON_INCLUDE_DIR``: the directory containing the development headers of Python